 The pelvic floor feels the force of that impact on EVERY step; and for those with existing pelvic floor issues, running has potential to make things worse.

-Whilst I wouldn’t advocate or endorse running with pelvic floor issues, I appreciate that for some, not running is an inconceivable idea.
+Whilst I wouldn’t advocate running with pelvic floor issues, I appreciate that for some, not running is an inconceivable idea.

 So here are my tips to attempt to manage the impact on your pelvic floor:

 Seek the support and advice of a female health physiotherapist.